kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 - Create a table of contents.

 ## Acknowledgements
-- I would like to thank the following three people for their help, without whom I never would have figured all this out:
+- I would like to thank the following people for their help in figuring out this workflow.
+Without whom I never would have figured all this out!
-	- User parfitt.christine in the Zotero forums, where she gave [the instructions](https://forums.zotero.org/discussion/comment/407793/#Comment_407793) that got me started.
+	- User parfitt.christine, in the Zotero forums, where she gave [the instructions](https://forums.zotero.org/discussion/comment/407793/#Comment_407793) that got me started.
 	- retorquere, the developer of Better BibTeX who gave some [useful advice](https://github.com/retorquere/zotero-better-bibtex/discussions/2873).
-	- And user jptownley from the Obsidian Discord who showed me how to use Enhancing Export and a reference document.
+	- And user jptownley, from the Obsidian Discord, who showed me how to use Enhancing Export and a reference document.
-	- And user FeralFlora from the Obsidian Discord for additional feedback and suggestions on how to deal with reference documents.
+	- And user FeralFlora, from the Obsidian Discord, for additional feedback and suggestions on how to deal with reference documents.